 In 2005, Kazakhstan made significant improvements in its IPR enforcement regime with the adoption of a package of IPR reforms.
 Additional reforms and enforcement activities are necessary, however, to address the growing threat of Internet piracy, the on-going problems with hard copy (optical disc) piracy at street markets (in Almaty, Shymkent and Atyrau, in particular, and elsewhere across Kazakhstan), and, for the software industry, to stop the prevalent sale of pre-installed pirated software on computers.
 Reports persist that organized crime syndicates are responsible for the high piracy levels; enforcement against this problem can only be addressed with effective criminal measures.
 The development of a modern IPR regime in Kazakhstan will benefit local as well as foreign rights holders.
-The software and recording industries consider Kazakhstan the most promising marketplace of the C.I.S. region, behind only Russia and Ukraine.
+The software and recording industries consider Kazakhstan one of the most promising marketplaces of the C.I.S. region, behind only Russia and Ukraine.

 The Copyright Law was amended in 1996, and further amended in 2004, 2005 and 2007.
-IIPA understands that further revisions are being contemplated (but were not acted on in 2010) to the Copyright Law, as well as revisions to the Customs Code (to provide ex officio authority).
+IIPA understands that further revisions are being contemplated to the Copyright Law (drafts circulated in 2010), as well as revisions to the Customs Code (to provide ex officio authority).
 These, and other IPR issues on legal reforms and enforcement of IPR, have been discussed in the past several years with the U.S. Government in bilateral talks with Kazakh officials as part of World Trade Organization (WTO) accession.